 Consequences of Youthful and Ageing Population: Problems and Possibilities

-Countries with high % of youthful population in 2014: Countries of sub-Saharan Africa and the Middle East.
+Countries with high % of youthful population: Countries of sub-Saharan Africa and the Middle East.
 More than 45% of the population is youthful in Niger, Uganda, Mali, Zambia, Burundi, South Sudan.
 All these countries register very low median age of population ranging between 15-17 years of age.
 In absolute numbers, India has the world’s largest youth population.

 |Problems (negative aspects / disadvantages)||Possibilities (positive aspects / advantages)|